chongjunn-tech/data-pipeline-stack-overflow-data/README.md

 ## Roadmap

 [] Integration with [Airflow](https://airflow.apache.org/)
-- Airflow can manage the scheduling of workflows to allow for more automation
+- Airflow can allow data engineer to programmatically orchestrate and schedule data pipelines [] Integration with Cloud
+- Upload data to the cloud storage